Privacy-preserving screen sharing controls

 François Beaufort

 Sharing tabs, windows, and screens is already possible on the web platform with the Screen Capture API.
 In short, getDisplayMedia() allows the user to select a screen or portion of a screen (such as a window) to capture as a media stream.
 This stream can then be recorded or shared with others over the network.
-This article introduces some recent changes to the API to better preserve privacy, and prevent accidental sharing of personal information.
+There have been recent changes to the API to better preserve privacy, and prevent accidental sharing of personal information.

 • The displaySurface option can indicate that the web app prefers to offer a specific display surface type (tabs, windows, or screens).